percentcent/POISam_system/README.txt

 (4)for twitter and realEstate, click the representative objects on the map, the detailed analysis infomation will pop up on the right. click the delete button "X" at the upper right corner, you can return to the previous page.
 (5)support ISOS, zoom-in, zoom-out, panning
 (6)for suburb page, some representative suburbs are selected. when you click a suburb, other suburbs represented by it will pop up.
 You can then click one of the highlighted suburbs to go to the house-level page of that suburb, which is just similar to the RealEstate page.

+C.code
+---code for object selection and interactive object selection In the folder 'models', greedy.js includes the code for object selection of Twitter data. greedy_pro.js for realEstate data and greedy_suburb.js for suburb data. spatialTree.js and readFile.js is about loading the data and making index.

+You can mainly refer to greedy.js for object selection.

+D.dataset
+---dataset
+tweetProcessed_subset.txt is a small demo dataset for twitter selection and melbourne_vis.csv is for RealEstate demo.
+The suburb.csv is for suburb page.
+All the three datasets are in the folder 'models'.